iamalexbrady/iamalexbrady.github.io/docs/_articles/terrifying_to_ego.md

 and therefore do not know what I am doing,

-where I am,or how to look upon the world or on myself.
+where I am, or how to look upon the world or on myself.

 Yet in this learning is salvation born.